The Care Bears Adventure in Wonderland: Overseas

 As with the original Care Bears Movie, Adventure in Wonderland made an appearance at 1987's Cannes Film Festival.
-The film was released by Germany's Warner Bros. on November 27, 1987 as Bärchis Abenteuer im Wunderland.
+The film was released in Germany by CineVox through Warner Bros. on November 27, 1987 as Bärchis Abenteuer im Wunderland.
 It sold 104,478 tickets and ranked 96th place among the year's releases in that market (excluding re-issues), and grossed approximately (the equivalent of DM788,750, or US$570,000).
 The film was released on video by VCL/Virgin on March 22, 1988.

 Adventure in Wonderland was released in the Netherlands on December 17, 1987, as Troetelbeertjes in Wonderland.
 Starting in March 1988, it was screened in matinees across the United Kingdom by Virgin Films, as part of an agreement with the local branch of 20th Century Fox.
 As late as 1992, distribution rights in France were held by NDP, who released it as Les Bisounours au pays des merveilles.
 In Spain, the film is entitled Los Osos Amorosos en el País de las Maravillas (among Castillan speakers) and Els Óssos Amorosos al país de les meravelles (among Catalan speakers).
 Elsewhere in Europe, it is known as As Aventuras dos Ursinhos Carinhosos (in Portugal), Krambjörnarna i Underlandet (in Sweden), and Troskliwe Misie w Krainie Czarów (in Poland).

 In Australia, the film was released theatrically in December 1988, and on video in July 1989 by Virgin; it was airing on that country's Nine Network by February 1996.
 South African video rights were held by Ster Kinekor in 1989.
 On February 23 that same year, it was released in Mexico as Aventuras de Alicia en el país de las maravillas y los ositos cariñositos.
 As of 2010, the film has been sold on DVD in several European countries.
 The Australian edition treats it as an episode rather than a feature-length film.